tabdullah1215/sapient-1/README.md

+## Interfaces
+This project implements interfaces as required by the specs using the prop-types construct.
+Both the wizard component and the wizard steps implement prop-types that drive both the flow and structure of the project.

 ## Structure
 The top level component gives an array of components that represent the wizard steps to the wizard component as a prop.